aws-observability/aws-otel-java-instrumentation/testing/README.md

 - Type the role name and click "Create role".
 -
 #### Setting Up Default VPC
 - Go to the VPC console and on the routing table for the default VPC, click Edit routes.
+(The default VPC should have the `-` name if it hasn't been assigned to another VPC before)
 - Click add routes, for destination add `0.0.0.0/0`, for target add Internet Gateway and save changes.
 - Go to the Security groups tab, find the security group attached to the default VPC, click Edit inbound rules, choose type: All Traffic, Source: custom, and CIDR block: 0.0.0.0/0.
 Save rules.

 ### 4. Building Sample App to ECR
 Create two ECR repositories: one for the sample app main service and another for the sample app remote service.
-Follow the instructions under ./sample-apps/README.md to build the sample app image and upload it to the ECR
+Follow the instructions [here](./sample-apps/README.md) to build the sample app image and upload it to the ECR

 ### 5. Building Sample App to S3 Bucket
 Create an S3 Bucket to store the .jar files for the sample app main service and sample app remote service.
-Follow the instructions under ./sample-apps/README.md to build the sample app .jar and upload it to the bucket
+Follow the instructions under [here](./sample-apps/README.md) to build the sample app .jar and upload it to the bucket

 ### 6. Setting up repository
 - Go to https://github.com/aws-observability/aws-otel-java-instrumentation and create a fork